mabatko/Gaming-in-AWS/README.md

 AWS seems to provide the best GPU performance for your money.
 Azure of course also provides GPU accelerated instances suitable for gaming, but their small sized VMs have access only to a fraction of a GPU.
 If you want to have e.g., half of NVIDIA A10, you must launch instance with 18 vCPUs and 220GB of RAM (Standard_NV18ads_A10_v5).
 That's bit of an overkill for playing a game and it also isn't cheap.
 I briefly had a look also on Google cloud, but as far as I can tell, they provide only GPU instances inferior to AWS and are more expensive.

-### g4ad.xlarge instance
+### g4ad instance family

 Why g4ad.xlarge EC2 instance?

 There is also g4dn family in AWS with NVIDIA Tesla T4 GPU, but it is more expensive than g4ad (at least in my region at this time).
 Also, according to [this site](https://www.videocardbenchmark.net/gpu_list.php) Radeon GPU scores ~15% better in Passmark G3D benchmark (I wasn't able to verify that myself though).
-Moreover, [AWS also claims](https://aws.amazon.com/blogs/compute/deep-dive-on-the-new-amazon-ec2-g4ad-instances/) that *the g4ad instance family has up to 40% better performance over g4dn for general-purpose graphics rendering, and gaming workloads in addition to 15%-25% lower cost.*
+Moreover, [AWS also claims](https://aws.amazon.com/blogs/compute/deep-dive-on-the-new-amazon-ec2-g4ad-instances/) that *"the g4ad instance family has up to 40% better performance over g4dn for general-purpose graphics rendering, and gaming workloads in addition to 15%-25% lower cost."*

 Another AWS EC2 family suitable for gaming is g5 with NVIDIA A10G GPU.
 [AWS says](https://aws.amazon.com/ec2/instance-types/g5/) that it delivers up to 3x better performance compared to g4dn.
 It scores ~50% better than Radeon PRO v520 in Passmark G3D benchmark, but costs three time as much.